"POLÍCIA SEGURANÇA PÚBLICA" email scam removal guide

 What is the "POLÍCIA SEGURANÇA PÚBLICA" scam email?

-"POLÍCIA SEGURANÇA PÚBLICA" is a scam email, targeting Portuguese language-speaking users.
-These deceptive letters are presented as notifications of a lodged virtual complaint - sent by the "Electronic Police Station".
-It must be emphasized that all of the information presented in the emails is false.
-The "POLÍCIA SEGURANÇA PÚBLICA" scam letters contain links to websites containing malware.
+"POLÍCIA SEGURANÇA PÚBLICA" is a scam email targeting Portuguese-speaking users.
+These deceptive messages are presented as notifications of a lodged virtual complaint sent by the "Electronic Police Station".
+Note that all information presented in these emails is false.
+The "POLÍCIA SEGURANÇA PÚBLICA" scam messages contain links to websites containing malware.

-According to a rough translation, the "POLÍCIA SEGURANÇA PÚBLICA" scam emails (subject/title "COMUNICADO - Queixa Eletr¿nica - ID: (261406)"; may vary) - instruct recipients to read the letter carefully, prior to proceeding further.
-The emails state that they are notifications from the "Electronic Police Station", concerning a filed police report.
-Therefore, recipients are presented with the relevant documentation and they are informed that they must make an appearance at the specified date and place.
-To print the "Electronic Complaint", recipients are to click the provided link.
-However, doing so will redirect them to dangerous websites, visiting which will result in the download of malicious software.
-To summarize, trusting the fake "POLÍCIA SEGURANÇA PÚBLICA" emails can result in high-risk system infections, financial losses, severe privacy issues and even identity theft.
+According to a rough translation, the "POLÍCIA SEGURANÇA PÚBLICA" scam emails [subject/title "COMUNICADO - Queixa Eletr¿nica - ID: (261406)" - this may vary] instruct recipients to read the message carefully before proceeding.
+They state that they are notifications from the "Electronic Police Station", concerning a filed police report.
+Recipients are presented with the relevant documentation and are informed that they must make an appearance at the specified date and place.
+To print the "Electronic Complaint", recipients are urged to click the provided link, however, doing so will redirect them to dangerous websites, which will result in the download of malicious software.
+To summarize, trusting fake "POLÍCIA SEGURANÇA PÚBLICA" emails can result in high-risk system infections, financial loss, serious privacy issues and even identity theft.

 |Name||POLÍCIA SEGURANÇA PÚBLICA Email Scam|

 |Fake Claim||Emails notify of a lodged complaint.|